 The starting point is by the Tourist Office in the centre of the village or at Le Buet, the village before Vallorcine.
 There are around 10km of trails through picturesque woodland and along the banks of the river “Eau Noire”.
 They are mainly blue and red pistes, best suited beginner or intermediate skiers.
 If snow conditions permit, there is also a beautiful trail that will take you as far as the Col des Montets.

 Just outside the valley you can also go to Les Contamines, Les Saisies and Val Ferret (in Italy, via the Mont Blanc Tunnel), or over to Saint Gervais and Megeve in the Evasion Ski area.

-You will require a trail pass for most of the pistes - there are a few different options ranging from day passes for one area to annual passes that cover the whole fo the Haute Savoie.
+You will require a trail pass for most of the pistes - there are a few different options ranging from day passes for one area to annual passes that cover the whole of the Haute Savoie.
 You can find all information on our Ski Lift Passes Guide.

 What to Wear?